tongning/sidewalk-panorama-tools/README.md

 # sidewalk-panorama-tools

 ## This repository has moved!
-See [https://github.com/ProjectSidewalk/sidewalk-panorama-tools](new repo) for latest version.
+See [new repo](https://github.com/ProjectSidewalk/sidewalk-panorama-tools) for latest version.

 This repository contains a set of Python scripts, intended to be used with data from [Project Sidewalk](https://github.com/ProjectSidewalk/SidewalkWebpage).
 They will take